wkumari/draft-wkumari-dnsop-extended-error/README.md

    A good example of issues that would benefit by additional error information is an error caused by a DNSSEC validation issue.
-When a stub resolver queries a DNSSEC bogus name (using a validating resolver), their machine receives a SERVFAIL in response.
+When a stub resolver queries a DNSSEC bogus name (using a validating resolver), the stub resolver receives only a SERVFAIL in response.
    Unfortunately, SERVFAIL is used to signal many sorts of DNS errors, and so the stub resolver simply asks the next configured DNS resolver.
-The result of trying the next resulver is one of two
+The result of trying the next resolver is one of two
-   outcomes: either the next resolver also validates, a SERVFAIL is returned again, and the user gets an (largely) incomprehensible error message, or either the next resolver is not a validating resolver, and the user is returned a potentially harmful result.
+   outcomes: either the next resolver also validates, a SERVFAIL is returned again, and the user gets an (largely) incomprehensible error message; or the next resolver is not a validating resolver, and the user is returned a potentially harmful result.

    This document specifies a mechanism to extend (or annotate) DNS errors to provide additional information about the cause of the error.
-This information can be used by the resolver to make a decision whether to retry or not, or by technical users attempting to debug issues.

-   This document specifies a mechanism to extend (or annotate) DNS errors to provide additional information about the cause of the error.
-This information can be used by a resolver to make a decision whether or no to retry, or by administrators and technical users attempting to debug issues.
+This information can be used by the resolver to make a decision regarding whether or not to retry, or by technical users attempting to debug issues.

    Here is a reference to an "external" (non-RFC / draft) thing: